Lineage (company): Acquisitions and expansion

 On February 25, 2019 The Wall Street Journal reported the company's acquisition of Preferred Freezer Services LLC., its largest competitor, in a deal reportedly worth over $1 billion, expanding Lineage to the world's largest facility network, with 1.3 billion cubic feet of storage in over 200 facilities across the United States, Europe, and Asia.

-On May 22, 2020 Lineage Logistics acquired the distribution assets of one of the largest independent Food Distribution companies in the country for over 100 years, Maines Paper & Food, Inc, based in Conklin, New York.
+On May 22, 2020 Lineage acquired the distribution assets of one of the largest independent Food Distribution companies in the country for over 100 years, Maines Paper & Food, Inc, based in Conklin, New York.
 That June, the company acquired Emergent Cold, Australia's largest cold-chain supplier, and New Orleans Cold Storage, with four port facilities in New Orleans, Louisiana, Houston, Texas and Charleston, South Carolina.

-That July, Lineage acquired Henningsen Cold Storage, based in Portland, Oregon, with 14 cold storage facilities located mainly in Oregon and Washington, raising its employee roster to 16,000.
+In July, Lineage acquired Henningsen Cold Storage, based in Portland, Oregon, with 14 cold storage facilities located mainly in Oregon and Washington, raising its employee roster to 16,000.
+This acquisition raised Lineage's global storage capacity to 50,660,000 m3.

-In September 2020, Lineage raised 1.6 billion in equity for technology and expansion.
-That year, media reported that about eight percent of the world's food supply was shipped, stored, or processed at over 330 Lineage Logistics facilities comprising 1.9 billion cubic feet of storage, by 16,000 employees in 15 countries across North America, South America, Europe, Asia, Australia and New Zealand, and that "Upwards of 90 percent of refrigerated calories consumed in the U.S. pass through its warehouses."

 On December 1, 2020, Lineage acquired Pago, a warehousing, distribution and transport logistics provider in Poland.